 There are 92 rooms in total, which is made up of 91 permanent residential beds spread over three floors and 1 low care respite bed.
 We care for people with dementia, low care and high care needs.

-All rooms are large single rooms with ample cupboard storage for personal belongings and featuring a private en suite with motion sensored lighting for safety and comfort.
+All rooms are large (31m2 room size) single rooms with ample cupboard storage for personal belongings and featuring a private en suite with motion sensored lighting for safety and comfort.

 A large window in each room overlooks the landscaped garden surrounding Dorothy Impey Home.